 Knowing milestones helps in understanding if your baby’s development is on the right track.
 You can identify key growth factors and raise an alarm if the growth is halted.

 - Eats pureed solid food: This is when he eats a lot of pureed solid food that his taste buds would have started enjoying.
 You still breastfeed him, but he now has wider options of nutrition than ever before due to his ability to eat other food.
+The food is simple and easily digestible.
 This is a milestone because it is an indicator of a developed digestive system.

 - Makes babbling sounds: He experiments with those vocal cords and tries making different sounds.
 Vowels are his favorite so expect a lot of ‘Aa’, ‘Ee’, and ‘Oo’ sounds.
 Making random sounds is another thing he loves while he experiments with the consonant sounds of ‘Mm’ and ‘Dd’.
+He may spontaneously make these sounds or respond to you.
 He may be at his loudest, and the pitch might really tear through the roof at times, but hey, isn’t that babbling adorable?!

 - Better locomotion skills: Babies begin to crawl between the ages of seven and twelve months (1).
-The process does not happen overnight and begins with basic crawling on the tummy.
+This is a gradual process and does not happen overnight and begins with basic crawling on the tummy.
 Your little one may seem like he is dragging himself around but he is actually taking the first baby steps (quite literally!) to start crawling.
 Your baby may thus be a basic crawler when he is seven months old.

 - Improved senses and body coordination: His senses are sharper.
-He looks up when his name is called, smiles when you smile at him, and picks up objects to pass them from one hand to another.
+He looks up when his name is called or hears some sound, smiles when you smile at him, and picks up objects to pass them from one hand to another.
 Your seven-month-old also sits without support and happily reaches out to objects nearby by stretching his hands.

 So now we know the key developmental milestones of a seven-month old’s life, let us take a look at the various games and activities that can help bolster his development.